 ENERGY STAR qualifies specific windows in addition to qualifying houses.
-For the northern region all windows and doors, qualifying for the ENERGY STAR label must have a U-factor rating of 0.35 or less and any SHGC rating; skylights must have a U-factor rating of 0.60 or below and any SHGC rating.
+ENERGY STAR divides the U.S. into four climate zones.
+For ENERGY STAR's south/central climate region, which is not identical to the climate zones of the Building America and DOE's Building Codes Program, all windows and doors qualifying for the ENERGY STAR label must have a U-factor rating of 0.40 or below and a SHGC rating of 0.40 or below, skylights must have a U-factor of 0.60 or below and an SHGC rating of 0.40 or less.
 You need not use ENERGY STAR-labeled windows to qualify a total house for an ENERGY STAR label.